Exclusive: Texas power regulator, under pressure to roll back storm prices, huddles with Wall Street

 Barlow said he had no transcript of the call, and Bank of America also declined to make a recording or a transcript of the call available.

-On Thursday, D’Andrea, as the sole PUC commissioner, will consider clawing back power price that hit $9,000 per megawatt hour, about $16 billion in all, and another $1.5 billion in fees tied to those prices.
+On Friday, D’Andrea, as the sole PUC commissioner, will consider clawing back power price that hit $9,000 per megawatt hour, about $16 billion in all, and another $1.5 billion in fees tied to those prices.
+The commission rescheduled its hearing for a day to attend legislative hearings.

 Citing grid rules, a state market adviser has recommended the pricing and related fees to be cut.
 Top state officials this week also called on the PUC and grid operator to “correct” the pricing and rescind about $16 billion in charges.